Numerical method for Darcy flow derived using Discrete Exterior Calculus

 We used the setup of Section~\ref{subsec:general} (Figure~\ref{fig:sqr336coscos}) for numerical test of convergence in 2D since the analytical solution is known.
 The resulting error plot as a function of mesh length parameter is shown in Figure~\ref{fig:flx_cnvrgnc}.
 The initial mesh used was a square with 186 triangles.
 This was subdivided 3 times to obtain a sequence of 3 finer meshes.
 The subdivision used was Loop subdivision~\cite{Loop1987} in which each triangle is subdivided into 4 triangles similar to the original one and congruent to each other.

 Since the flux is a primal 1-cochain it is associated with the primal edges.
 Since DEC is like a finite difference or finite volume method, it is appropriate to measure the flux error at the edge and then integrate the error over the mesh.
 We compute the true flux through the edge by using numerical quadrature.
 The difference between the true and computed fluxes gives one number for each internal edge.
 We interpolate the squares of these numbers from the edges to the triangles using Whitney forms as explained in Section~\ref{subsec:fluxviz}.
 The integral of this quantity can be computed exactly.
-The square root of this divided by the norm of the true flux is what is plotted in Figure~\ref{fig:flx_cnvrgnc}.
-For pressure we measure the error at the circumcenter and compute the weighted 2-norm using the triangle areas as the weights.
+The square root of this is what is plotted in Figure~\ref{fig:flx_cnvrgnc}.
+Likewise, pressure which is a dual 0-cochain is taken to be constant over each associated primal 2-simplex.
+We compute the error as the normed difference from the true pressure integrated over the entire mesh.
+We determine this via quadrature over each 2-simplex and computing the 2-norm of the resulting vector of errors over 2-simplices.
+This is the quantity plotted in Figure~\ref{fig:flx_cnvrgnc}.
 The numerical order of convergence for flux is about 1.9 and that for pressure is about 1.04.